 A lot of decisions to pour over.

-And he was, I think, the front runner leading up to this week.
+And he was, I think, the frontrunner leading up to this week.

-And although things seems who knows?
+And although things seem, who knows?

 I mean, I don't even want to speculate.